Africander (horse): 1904: four-year-old season

 After a long rest, Africander's connections wanted to try to bring him back to racing.
 Under trainer Richard Miller, by early May 1904 the horse appeared to be returning to top form and was showing very good times in his workouts.
 On May 14, he returned to racing with a win under star jockey George Odom in a mile and three sixteenths handicap event at Morris Park Racecourse.
 At Gravesend, he won again on June 1 before finishing second in the June 7 Standard Stakes.
 At Sheepshead Bay Race Track, Africander ran sixth and last to winner Hermis in the June 16 Suburban Handicap.

 In July 1904, the Dwyer/Deimel racing partnership was dissolved.
 At a Fasig-Tipton auction, Simon Deimel purchased one hundred percent ownership of Africander for $15,000.
 As Richard Miller was under contract to Dwyer, Simon Deimel hired trainer Frank Weir to condition the horse.

 Sent to Saratoga Race Course, Africander won two races in August and was second to the filly Beldame in the August 20 Saratoga Cup.
 On September 13, 1904, Africander won the mile and a half Brighton Cup Trial, then four days later earned his most important win of the year, capturing the two and a quarter mile Brighton Cup.

 Stud career

 Retired to stud having earned more than $100,000, Africander stood in the United States until 1910 when he was exported to Mr. Manuel Torres Cabrera in Argentina.
 He was not successful as a sire.

+Pedigree

+Africander is inbred 5S x 4D to the stallion Melbourne, meaning that he appears fifth generation (via The Slave) on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.